Discounts, Dynamic Pricing, and Multi-Studio Memberships

 ClassPass.
 Having pioneered the multi-studio membership while raising $255M along the way to launching in cities around the world, ClassPass is the leader in the fitness subscription space.
 However, the company isn’t without their list of woes.
 From ditching the unlimited option to hiking prices and alienating studio owners, the startup is far from perfect.
 Still, having been first to market, they’re trailblazers in the space.
 And, with backing from A-list investors, they’re seemingly too big to fail.

 MINDBODY.
 Here’s where things really start to get interesting.
 From the consumer’s perspective, MINDBODY might not be on the radar.
 But in reality, MINDBODY is the biggest player in the boutique fitness game.
 They are the operating system for gyms and studios everywhere, providing the software for booking classes, managing staff, and a point-of-sale system.
-For context, the company recently reported second-quarter revenue of $61.6M, a 40% increase over the same period last year, according to financials released July 31.
+For context, the company was acquired (and taken private) by Vista Equity Partners in December of 2018 for $1.9B.

 Behind the Scenes

 Think of it this way: historically, MINDBODY has been a B2B software that helps fitness businesses (and with their acquisition of Booker, spas and salons, too) function.
 On the other hand, ClassPass is a consumer-facing product that benefits business owners on the back-end.
 But a number of recent developments point toward a shakeup in the space.

 First, it’s important to know that ClassPass is deeply integrated with MINDBODY.
 In many instances, the information you see in the ClassPass app—the studio’s schedule, instructor, and open spots—is being generated by MINDBODY.
 And when you sign up for class, you aren’t signing up with the studio, you’re signing up with MINDBODY, who then registers you with the studio.